davenquinn/cesium-martini/README.md

 ## Changelog

+## `[1.6.0]`: January 2026

+- Upgrade Cesium dependency
+- Upgrade vite examples considerably
+- Remove unneeded `axios` dependency

 ### `[1.5.3]`: February 2025

 - Removed `source` field from package.json, as it should be reserved for modules that can be bundled without special treatment (e.g., web worker compilation).

 ### `[1.5.2]`: February 2025